 Prison Education Initiative

 The Prison Education Initiative (PEI) brings Bennington College faculty to Great Meadow Correctional Facility, a maximum-security men's prison in Comstock, New York.
-The mission of PEI is to provide a quality liberal arts college education to incarcerated students, enabling them to work toward an academic degree to better their chances at further educational opportunities and employment after their release.
+The mission of PEI is to provide a quality liberal arts college education to incarcerated students, enabling them to earn a Bennington College Associate of Arts degree to better their chances at further educational opportunities and employment after their release.

 In April 2014, a panel of educators convened at Bennington to exchange ideas and practical advice around the topic of what liberal arts colleges can contribute to higher education in prisons, and what that contribution can mean for both the incarcerated and for the participating colleges.
 This convening led to the creation of the Prison Education Initiative (PEI) at Bennington College, which launched in fall 2015 at Great Meadow Correctional Facility in Comstock, New York.